Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Introduction

-Here we introduce a two-mode quantum thermometry protocol that overcomes this low-temperature sensitivity floor by leveraging coherent–thermal interference.
-Specifically, we consider a hybrid cQED architecture in which a superconducting qubit is dispersively coupled to two bosonic modes: a high-$Q$ 3D cavity initialized in a weak coherent state, and a low-$Q$ planar resonator coupled to a thermal environment.
-The coherent mode acts as a stable phase reference, while the thermal mode functions as the sensing arm.
-The qubit, coupled to the probe cavity, serves as a phase-sensitive readout that acquires a stochastic phase shift determined by the joint photon-number fluctuations of both modes.
-Therefore, the qubit’s coherence decay directly reflects the interference between their photon statistics.
+Here, we introduce the coherence-mediated quantum thermometry (CMQT), a two-mode quantum thermometry protocol that overcomes this low-temperature sensitivity floor by leveraging coherent-thermal interference.
+We consider a hybrid cQED architecture in which a superconducting qubit is dispersively coupled to two bosonic modes: a high-$Q$ 3D cavity initialized in a weak coherent state, and a low-$Q$ planar resonator coupled to a thermal environment.
+The coherent mode acts as a stable phase reference, while the thermal absorber mode functions as the sensing arm.
+The qubit, coupled to the probe cavity, serves as a phase-sensitive readout whose Ramsey phase acquires a stochastic shift determined by the joint photon-number fluctuations of both modes.
+As a result, the qubit's coherence decay directly reflects the interference between their photon statistics.
+In this framing, the key capability of CMQT is the separation of roles: the absorber is engineered for strong and well-characterized thermalization, the probe acts as a phase-coherent information buffer, and the qubit is only engaged during a short mapping window.
+This modularity enables independent optimization of the thermal coupling and bandwidth, the storage time and technical noise filtering, and the qubit coherence and readout fidelity, a set of trade-offs that is difficult to realize when the qubit simultaneously serves as sensor, memory, and readout.

-This architecture realizes a novel interferometric thermometry scheme in which small thermal signals are amplified by embedding them in the phase dynamics of a coherent reference.
+This architecture realizes an interferometric thermometry scheme in which small thermal signals are amplified by embedding them in the phase dynamics of a coherent reference.
 We analytically derive the coherence envelope of the probe mode as a function of interaction time, thermal photon number, and coherent amplitude, and show how it is faithfully mapped onto qubit Ramsey dephasing through dispersive readout.
-The resulting dephasing dynamics depend not only on the variances of each mode individually but also on their interference, enabling thermal signal amplification through coherent–thermal correlations.
+The resulting dephasing dynamics depend not only on the variances of each mode individually but also on their interference, enabling thermal signal amplification through coherent--thermal correlations.
 To quantify the resulting sensitivity, we calculate the quantum Fisher information (QFI) associated with qubit coherence measurements and identify optimal working points that maximize temperature resolution~\cite{paris2009quantum, demkowicz2015quantum, liu2020quantum, zhong2013fisher}.
+This added hybrid complexity is motivated by the ultra-low-occupation regime $\bar n_a\!\ll\!1$, where conventional single-mode dispersive thermometry exhibits a parametrically small temperature responsivity.